ga-chicago/wdi-dragons/05_fullstack_sinatra/d03_me.md

 * Account Login
 * List of Shopping Items

+**Whatever you are unable to finish this morning should be completed during workshop time this afternoon.**

 #### Wireframe #1: Account Registration

 This wireframe must contain the following fields on a `registration` view: